 Airport Zoning - SB 756 by Sen. Brandes (R), SB 1508 by Sen. Simpson (R), and HB 7061 by the Transportation and Ports Subcommittee and Rep. Santiago (R) and, HB 1379 by Rep. Miller (R) would add "power generation equipment" as a defined structure and would not require a new DOT permit for changes to existing equipment as long as the height and location remain unchanged and the equipment received construction permits from the FCC prior to May 20, 1975.
 SB 756 is ready for the floor and HB 7061 passed out of the House.
-SB 1508 and HB 1379 passed out of their first committee.
+SB 1508 passed out of its second committee and HB 1379 is ready for the floor.